antonioclessio/WebApi-BackEnd/README.md

 # A Backend with WebApi

+## The code here is a fragment of a project that was created to a brazillian client, so this is the reason that some comments and code are in portuguese

+## Of course that the sensitive data and informations was removed from this sample

 The idea of this sample, is a simple backend with three layers:

 - WebAPI (exposing the application on an HTTP protocol)